Mind The Bleep: The Podcast

 4. Portfolio building – this is usually required to progress to the next stage of training and can be very competitive depending on what you want to specialise in!

-5. Constantly moving around – whilst having a preference for where they want to work, it doesn’t always go as planned and some junior doctors might need to move around frequently.
+5. Constantly moving around – whilst having a preference for where they want to work, it doesn’t always go as planned and some resident doctors might need to move around frequently.

 6. Imposter syndrome – it’s unfortunately a common occurrence that doctors feel ‘inadequate’ and that they aren’t good enough at their job.